-Welt'ring in Gore, with fiery Fiends beset, The dying GARD'NER lies;
+Welt'ring in Gore, with fiery Fiends befet, The dying GARD'NER lies ;

-No gentle Hand to wipe the mortal Sweat, And close his swimming Eyes.
+No gentle Hand to wipe the mortal Sweat, And close his fwimning Eyes.
 The unrelenting Crew The Hero difarray'd;

-But struck at his majestick View,
+· But struck at his majestic View.

-Their Souls were half dismay'd:
+Their Souls were half difmay'd:

-And, had not Hell instamp'd its Hate, Their stony Eye-balls o'er his Fate

-Had stream'd with human Woe; for heav'nly (mild He o'er their gloomy Forms the Christian Pardon
+And, had not Hell instamp'd its Hate, Their stony Eye balls o'er his Fate Had ftream'd with human Woe; for heav'nly mild He o'er their Fiend-like Forms the Christian Pardon (fmil'd.

-(smil'd, But not a Tear must bathe, or Garment shield

-His mangled Limbs from Sight, Down-trodden in the Fight:
+But not a Tear must bathe, or Garment shield His mangled Limbs from Sight,

+Down trodden in the Fight :

-While his fair Mansion, that o'er tops the Field, The naked Murther sees, and trembles from its (Height.
+While this fair Mansion, that o'er tops the Field, The naked Murther fees, and trembles from its Height.

-Still

 Still the departing Flame of Life

-Wav'd languishing in doubtful Strife;

-Till, such his Servant's faithful Care,

-(May Heav'ns diffinguish'd Goodness crown
+Play'd quiv'ring in a doubtful Strife; Till, fuch his faithful Servant's Care.
+(May Heav'ns diftinguish'd Goodness crown

-The Goodness to his Master shown!)

-The Wheels slow-moving, from the Scenes of
+The Goodness to his Master shown !)
+The Wheels flow-moving, from the Scenes of War,

-(War,

-TO TRANENT bore th' expiring Chief, In fullen Sounds remurm'ring to his Grief.
-URANIA, mark the melancholy Road, And with thy Tears efface the fcatt'ring Blood; Nor ftoo. till on the late reposing Bed
+To TRANENT bore th' expiring Chief ..
+In fullen Sounds remurm'ring to his Grief.
+URANIA, mark the melancholy Road,

+And with thy Tears efface the fcatt'ring Blood : Nor stop, till on the late reposing Bed

-(Oh! rather 'tis the fun'ral Bier!)
-You see the Hero's pallid Body spread,
+(On ! rather 'tis the fun'ral Bier !) .
+You fee the Hero's pallid Body spread.
+And his last Anguish hear.

-And his laft Anguish hear.
-Half-choak'd with clotted Gore, He draws the hollow Moan; Flitting his Pulse, and fix'd his Eyes, All pale and motionless he lies,
+Half choak'd with clotted Gore, He draws the hollow Moan : Flitting his Pulse, and fix'd his Eyes,

+All pale and motionless he lies.
-And feems to breathe no more.

-Oh! that's the Life-diffolving Groan:

-Farewel, dear Man! for in that Pang thy Mind Soars to its Gon, and leaves the Clog behind.
+And feems to breathe no more. -Oh! that's the Life-diffolving Groan: Farewel, dear Man! for in that Pang thy Mind Soars to its Gop, and leaves the Clog behind: N 2.

-GARD'NER is dead !---The bloody Trump (of Fame
+GARD'NER is dead !- The bloody Trump of Fame Proclaim'd the mighty Death;

-Proclaim'd the mighty Death; In ev'ry Look the posting Rumor came, And slew on ev'ry Breath.
-An ELEGY on the
+In ev'ry Look the posting Rumor came,

+And flew on ev'ry Breath.
 The widow'd Partner of his Life The doleful Tidings hears,

-And, filent in studpendous Grief, Her Eyes refuse their Tears:
+And, filent in stupendous Grief,

-Oppress'd beneath th' immeasurable Weight, Her Spirit faints away,
+Her Eves refuse their Tears : Oppress'd beneath th' immeasurable Weight,

+Her Spirit faints away,
-As, fympathetick with the Hero's Fate,

-It meant to quit its Clay.

-The Pledges of his Love

-Their filial Duty prove,
+As, fympathetick with the Hero's Fate, It meant to quit its Clay.
+The Pledges of his Love Their filial Duty prove.